 As part of his Rite of Passage the young Illias is sent from his relatively idyllic and civilized homeland to a desolate barbarian marshland.
 On this quest he is armed only with his Ancestral Weapon, a bow said to be able to shoot arrows of pure sunlight.
 Illias is eventually joined by the misanthropic warrior Mace, who only has eyes for Illiasí bow.
 Meanwhile Ocron, the cruel sorceress ruling the lands, has a vision of a faceless man killing her with the very same bow.
 This sets the gears in motion that will lead to their unavoidable confrontation.

 Compare and contrast Mario Bavaís Hercules in the Haunted World and Alfonso Bresciaís Iron Warrior.

 - Achilles in His Tent: Illias eventually takes Maceís advice and leaves, but overcomes his fear of dying and returns to save Mace.

 - A God Am I: Ocron, to the extent that she creates a cult centered around herself.

-- Big Bad: Ocron.
+- Big Bad: Ocron the evil sorceress.

 - Hypercompetent Sidekick: Mace.
 Around the middle of the movie he stops being the sidekick.

-- The Man Behind The Monsters: Ocron in contrast to her Beast Man minions.
+- The Man Behind the Monsters: Ocron in contrast to her Beast Man minions.

 - Mind Screw: Similar to the visuals the plot unfolds in an almost dream-like manner.
 This leaves a lot of things vague, unexplained or just plain weird.